UniversalGUI/UGUI/README.md

 2. Download a UGUI template file (Soon to be posted, many to come).
 3. Add the switches from your command line application to the index.html file and apply appropriate UI elements for them (checkboxes, dropdowns, etc.).
 4. Test your project in Node-Webkit.
 5. Zip up your project and rename it from `.zip` to `.nw`.
-Tell those who download your app to open it in node-webkit.
+Tell those who download your app to open it in Node-Webkit.
 (You're done, everything beyond this point is optional)
-6. Follow [this tutorial](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps) to create a stand alone version that will open your desired platform.
+6. Follow [this tutorial](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps) to create a standalone version that will open on your desired platform.
 7. If you have CLI versions for Lin/Win/Mac and they use the same switches, put them all in the root and package them like in step 5.
 One .nw file will work on all three (theoretically, still need to test)
-8. Produce .nw and stand alone versions for each OS.
+8. Produce .nw and stand aloneversions for each OS.
-9. Optimize all images and minifiy/concat your code before packaging to .nw and standalone version.
+9. Optimize all images and minify/concat your code before packaging to .nw and standalone version.

-Tutorial video coming soon once we get all the steps in this process complete.
+Tutorial video coming soon once we get all the steps in this process ironed out.

 * * *